andre-hctulc/next-route-handlers/README.md

 **3.** Query/Mutate client side

-Use `useLessQuery` for getting data and `useLessMutation` for posting, updating or deleting data.
+Use `useRHQuery` for getting data and `useRHMutation` for posting, updating or deleting data.

 _app/article/module.Article.tsx_